travi/hapi-vary-accept/README.md

 ## Motivation

-tl;dr: Google Chrome caches only the last response for any endpoint, regardless of `content-type`, which results in rendering json data instead of the rendered page based on the html representation.
+Google Chrome caches only the last response for any endpoint, regardless of `content-type`, which results in rendering json data instead of the rendered page based on the html representation.
 These values are cached even with the `Cache-Control` header set to `no-cache` in order to optimize operations like navigating back or duplicating a tab.